 - Certification of Notification of Complementary Dispute Resolution – This notice states that you are aware that you can go to mediation.

 - Family Part Case Information Statement – This statement details your income assets and debts.

 - Confidential Litigant Information Sheet – This is only for the court to use for the sole purposes of establishing, modifying, and enforcing support orders.

-The court will require one original and two copies of the Complaint for Divorce/Dissolution and all other required documents, check for the filing fee.
-Be sure to include along a self-addressed stamped envelope so you or your lawyer can be sent a copy of the paperwork stamped “filed” along with a docket number.
+The court will require one original and two copies of the Complaint for Divorce/Dissolution, all other required documents and a check for the filing fee.
+Be sure to include a self-addressed stamped envelope so you or your lawyer can be sent a copy of the paperwork stamped “filed” along with a docket number.

 Serving the Divorce Complaint

 Once the court mails back a filed copy of the Complaint for Divorce/Dissolution, one copy of the filed Complaint along with a Summons and attached Proof of Service needs to be served upon your spouse.

 New Jersey law requires the defendant in a divorce proceeding must be served with a copy of the divorce paperwork by one of the following methods.